 Get Your Gear Ready

 Outdoor temperatures notwithstanding, one of the best ways to prepare for spring and summer lawn care is to be sure your equipment is ready to go.
 Mowers often miss out on the scheduled maintenance that our vehicles receive, but you shouldn’t neglect their engines.
-A fresh filter, oil change and new spark plug are a good idea at least once a year.
+A fresh filter, oil change, and new spark plugs are a good idea at least once a year.
 It may also be time to sharpen blades or add tools such as trimmers or blowers to your inventory.

 Most of these tasks are simple enough for the average homeowner to handle on their own, but if you decide to hand them off to a local repair shop, it’s best to do it early to beat the rush.
 Similarly, the demand for repairs to, or installations of, an irrigation system are likely to ramp up, so don’t delay if it’s on your to-do list.

 With a plan for your gear in place, it’s time to turn to the primary target.
 Depending on where you live, your next steps can vary.
 In northern states, the freezing temperatures and snow may require some lawn repair bare spots and re-seed.
 It’s also a good idea to consider weed prevention products to stop them before they have a chance to flourish.